brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 37 bht.md

 # Luke 21:37 Commentary Help Text

 ## BHT:
-During the days of His last week, Jesus resided at the mount in Bethany.
-Daily, He would preach in the temple, openly sharing the Gospel with the people.
-By night, He would lodge at the Mount of Olives, likely spending time in prayer for Himself and His disciples.
-This routine reflected His limited time remaining with His followers.
-Notably, this does not suggest any future visits to the temple.
+During the last week of His life, Jesus spent His days teaching in the temple, openly preaching the Gospel to the people.
+At night, He would retreat to the Mount of Olives, likely to pray for Himself and His disciples, as His time with them was growing short.
+This pattern of teaching in the temple during the day and lodging on the Mount of Olives at night was His constant method each day of that fateful week.
+While Matthew and Mark mention Bethany as His place of lodging, Luke includes the Mount of Olives as part of this abode.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: